WillFlame14/hanabi-bot/README.md

 - `/rejoin` to rejoin a game that has already started (e.g. if it crashed).
 - `/leave` to kick the bot from your table.
 - `/create <name> <maxPlayers> <password>` to have the bot create a table.
 The name can't have spaces.
-- `/start` to have the bot start the game (only works if it created the table).
+- `/start` to have the bot start the game (only works if it is the table leader).
-- `/settings [conventions=HGroup] [level]` to set or view the bot's conventions and level.
-The bot plays with H-Group conventions at level 1 by default.
+- `/settings [conventions=HGroup] [level]` to set the bot's conventions.
+To view the current settings, provide no parameters.
+The bot remembers its settings between games, but plays with H-Group conventions at level 1 on first boot.
+    - If only a level is provided (without a convention set), H-Group is assumed.
-- `/restart` and `remake` to perform the corresponding actions in the current room after the game has finished.
+- `/restart` and `/remake` to have the bot perform the corresponding room actions after the game has finished (only works if it is the table leader).

 Some commands can be sent inside a room to affect all bots that have joined.
 - `/setall [conventions=HGroup] [level]` to set conventions and level for all bots.